-This analysis shows how annual expenditure is used and funded from resources by the Authority in comparison with those resources consumed or earned by Authorities in accordance with generally accepted accounting practices.
+This is not a primary statement but its analysis shows how annual expenditure is used and funded from resources by the Authority in comparison with those resources consumed or earned by Authorities in accordance with generally accepted accounting practices.
 It also shows how this expenditure is allocated for decision making purposes between the Authority's services.
 Income and expenditure accounted for under generally accepted accounting practices is presented more fully in the Comprehensive Income and Expenditure Statement.